tatemae/iihs/README.md

 ### data-transcripts

 The transcripts takes a hash of the locale and the vtt src.
 WebVTT format must be used.
+This hash must be enclosed in single quotes, with the keys and values inside double quotes.

 ```
 data-transcripts='{"en-US":"https://iihs-tatemae.s3.amazonaws.com/transcripts/lec1-edit.vtt","hi-IN":"https://iihs-tatemae.s3.amazonaws.com/transcripts/lec1-edit-bfcoder.vtt"}'